thomasclarke1969/documentation/guide/ios/typing-indicator.md

 ```

 ##Receiving
-Applications are notified of typing indicator events via NSNotificationCenter.
+Applications are notified of typing indicator events via `NSNotificationCenter`.
 Applications should register as an observer of the `LYRConversationDidReceiveTypingIndicatorNotification` key to be notified when another device is typing.

 ```
 // Registers and object for typing indicator notifications.